GenericMappingTools/gmt/doc/rst/source/debug.rst

 #.
 Open Xcode, select scheme "gmt", navigate to gmt_api.c in the source listing, and set a stop point in the editor,
    say in *GMT_Call_Module* or *GMT_Create_Session* and Xcode will stop at the breakpoint when it is reached.

 #.
-Run a python console, attach the process id in Xcode, and run PyGMT codes in the Python console.
+Type python in the terminal to get a python console, attach the process id in Xcode, and run PyGMT codes in the Python console.
 Execution should
    stop at your stop point after the first GMT library call takes place from your python script.
 You are now in Xcode and can follow strategies outlined above (`Xcode on macOS`_).